 I think my Christmas decor will fit nicely with it and the white look.
 It also brings out the white trim woodwork in the room.

-CAN YOU GET CRAYON OUT OF CHALK PAINT?
+CAN YOU GET CRAYONS OUT OF CHALK PAINT?

-I mean look how my kids already got crayon on it.
+I mean, look how my kids already got crayons on it.
 I used the thin magic eraser very lightly on the crayon on the table.
 It removed it.
-I had to buff the wax it seemed again.
+I had to buff the wax it seemed, again.